IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 	# /usr/bin/systemctl start postgresql-13
 	# /usr/bin/systemctl enable postgresql-13

-For RHEL8/derivative the process would be identical, except for the very first command - you would need to install the "EL-8" yum repository configuration instead.
+For RHEL8/derivative the process would be identical, except for the first two commands: you would need to install the "EL-8" yum repository configuration and run ``yum makecache`` instead.

 Configuring Database Access for the Dataverse Installation (and the Dataverse Software Installer)
 =================================================================================================